Skip to main content

 For example, when you write **hello** in markdown, the parser converts it to <strong>hello</strong> in HTML, which your browser renders as hello.

-Let us write a simple document together.
-Copy the example below and paste it into our markdown editor to see the formatted result instantly.
+This short markdown tutorial shows the most common formatting elements in one file.
+Copy the example and paste it into our markdown editor to see the formatted result instantly.

 # My First Document